nts-sms/CEPPM/README.md

    `pip install numpy scipy matplotlib pandas seaborn`
 3. **Run the simulation**:
    Open and run `CEPPM_2026.ipynb` in a CoLab environment to generate the plots shown in the paper.
+   Open and run 'run_scenarios.py' to reproduce the model results for the control and 3 harvest regime scenarios Open and run 'sensitivity_h025.py' and 'sensitivity_h04.py' to reproduce the sensitivity analyses for delta and r_stoat at critical threshold (0.25) and recommended (0.40) harvest rates respectively

 ## Author
 **Sierra M. Sharma** - Independent Researcher